DestanT/blackjack-3-minute-challenge/README.md

 ![Greyed Out Poker Chips](/documentation/grey-poker-chips.png)

 ### Animations
 The animations were done using elements of all three; HTML, CSS and JavaScript.
+As an example:
   * In HTML the same replicas of the poker chip images were placed; with a default of 'display-off':\
   ![HTML Part Of Animations](/documentation/html-chip-animation.png)
   * In CSS the animation was styled (notice the 0.5 second duration):\
   ![CSS Part Of Animations](/documentation/css-chip-animation.png)
-  * And finally in JavaScript the 'class' to animate was called and attached to the poker chip colour that was pressed.
-The setTimeout function removed the class again in 0.5 seconds; once the animation was allowed to play through once:\
+  * And finally in JavaScript the 'class' to animate was attached the element ID.
+The setTimeout function removed the class again in 0.5 seconds, once the animation was allowed to play through once:\
   ![JavaScript Part Of Animations](/documentation/js-chip-animation.png)
 * Similar logic was applied to the 'card dealing' animations.
 * Example Animations:
-  * Cards being dealt\
+  * Cards being dealt:\
 ![Card Animations](/documentation/card-animations.png)
   * Poker chips to and from bet:\
 ![Poker Chip Animations](/documentation/chip-animations.png)

+### Sound Effects
+There are currently 10 different sound effects in the game, these are:
+ * For dealing a single card
+ * When the dealer flips their facedown card to face up
+ * A 'ding' for when the player wins a hand
+ * An 'awww' for when the player loses a hand
+ * Deck shuffle
+ * Two distinctive sounds for when placing a bet and when deducting from a bet
+ * Glass smashing - when the player 'busts' their hand (exceeds 21)
+ * A 'boing' sound for when the player does something they shouldn't
+ * And finally a sound of poker chips being pushed around for when the player collects their winnings.

+ ###